Bordeaux Wine Tour Information Questions & Answers

-Having over 18 years experience in the tour industry, specifically with small group touring, we have found that our guests are generally more interested in active experiences, culture, people to people experiences and guided tours of museums and sites.
+Having over 20 years experience in the tour industry, specifically with small group touring, we have found that our guests are generally more interested in active experiences, culture, people to people experiences and guided tours of museums and sites.
 Our guests like to visit private homes, and pursue their hobbies when they travel.
 Our guests enjoy being able to shop locally for items, such as, collectibles, art and local products.
-Our guests tend to do more homework and want a meatier trip, and also want to enjoy down time or leisure time to explore independently.
+Our guests tend to do more homework and want a meatier trip, but also want to enjoy down time or leisure time to explore independently.
 All of our trips are designed based on these factors.
 Each trip offers organized activities and excursions daily combined with periods of leisure time each day.
 Our tours encourage individual approach and pursuit of your interests, as well as introducing you to new experiences and people during each trip.

 How should I pack?
 How should I expect to dress during the tour?

 Please limit your luggage to a size that you can easily manage while traveling around France through the airport(s) and on the French rail system.
 Try not to over pack; you will not wear all your clothing, and laundry service is available at our Bordeaux hotel!
 A suggested packing list will be enclosed in your tour information package.
 Pack comfortable light weight, casual clothing.
 It’s vacation and we want our guests to feel and be as comfortable as possible during our daily activities and excursions.
 Our dinners together include a mix of Michelin star and casual bistro style restaurants.
 For men we suggest a business casual ensemble (no tie or jacket necessary unless it’s your personal preference) and for women we recommend a casual dress for dinners.
 Please no jeans or gym type sneakers at dinner.

 What travel documents will I need for my Tour?